julian506/openweathermap-etl/README.md

 - Logging for all the events of the ETL Pipeline, creating a log file for each of the script executions

+## Requirements

+You need to have installed the latest version of [Docker and Docker Compose](https://docs.docker.com/engine/install/) in order to run this project.

 ## Deployment

 To deploy this project, follow the next steps: